This article is for users that currently have SSO enabled in People® and have received the below pop up on their Dashboard:

 Please Note: If you already registered with Access Identity due to using other Access Products, once clicking the link: https://identity.accessacloud.com/ You can either enter your password or reset your password to access your Identity account if you have forgotten this.

 You will need to do this with one email per domain you wish to set up.
-Ideally, this person should be someone with administration rights in your business in case you need to come back and edit this later.
+Ideally, this person should be someone with administrative rights in your business in case you need to come back and edit this later.

-This is a once off task with one user per domain.
+This is a once-off task with one user per domain.
 Once set up is complete, all other users will be automatically moved to Access Identity, without any impact to how they login in.

 -- Step 5 --